qnmx/CCNA_Security/README.md

 # Cisco CCNA Security Networking Notes

-In this document we can find various notes that relate to Cisco Security Networking.
+In this document we can find various notes that relate to Cisco Secure Networking.